 Pickleball is a great way to stay active and have fun at the same time.
 You can also play the game indoors or outdoors, making it an excellent option for all kinds of weather.
 The game is also a great way to socialize and meet new people.

-In addition to being a fun workout, pickleball can help improve your coordination and hand-eye coordination.
+In addition to being a fun workout, pickleball can help improve your flexibility and hand-eye coordination.
 It is also a low-impact sport, so it’s easy on your joints.
 While the sport has some inherent risks, these can be minimized by following simple safety precautions.

 One of the most important things to do when playing pickleball is to wear the proper safety gear, including eye protection, gloves, and appropriate footwear.
 Eye protection is critical, as the small pickleball can travel at high speeds and cause serious eye injuries.